IF YOU'RE READING THIS, YOU HAVE NOTHING BETTER TO DO

 No worries about going “middle age crazy” or letting the adulation get out of hand, though.
 He might be the savior of the coach, team, school and the oldest B.M.O.C. in history, but his essential morality wins out.
 Conrad bypasses a chance to prove he’s still “got it” with Gidley and elects to stay, not stray.
 Jennifer O’Neil fans can rest easy.
-Then with his son sufficiently recovered from the injury, Robert graciously walks to the sideline, a few yards short of the record, to let the younger Conrad (then 17 and just starting his own acting career) take his turn in the spotlight.
+Then with his son sufficiently recovered from the injury, Robert graciously walks to the sideline a few yards shy of the league record(!) to let the younger Conrad (then 17 and just starting his own acting career) take his turn in the spotlight.
 Tough, talented, athletic, agelessly virile, a terrific student---andhumble.
 What a guy!

 In a world where misfired vanity projects provide copious amounts of unintentional hilarity, GLORY DAYS deserves rediscovery.
 Although he co-directed THE BANDITS in 1967, DAYS remains Conrad’s only feature-length effort as solo director.
 Aside from this one telefilm his efforts behind the camera would be limited to his numerous series (BAA BAA BLACK SHEEP, HIGH MOUNTAIN RANGERS).
 It’s easy to see why when giggling your way through this one.